ripsawridge/site/site/contents/_cma/2008/dolomitesJuly.md

 horn, you aren't losing much time by stopping early.
 It's also good to have a second (or third) pair of eyes to confirm route finding decisions, which can be tricky, especially on your first climbs in the area.

+{% image /cmaimages/2008/IMG_4342.jpg %}
+Carlos belaying on the route

+{% image /cmaimages/2008/IMG_4361.jpg %}
+The rope comes tight!
+Time for Carlos to climb

 Theron was, rightfully enough I imagine, frankly appalled at the amount of runout the leader has to put up with.
 The problem appeared worse on the